pdxosgeo/pdxbldgimport/README.md

 Preparing
 =========

+Because of its size, this repo does not contain the actual data.
+Just the code to manipulate it.

 Create a PostgreSQL database (e.g. pdx_bldgs).
 In your database, load extensions postgis and hstore.
 ```
 create database pdx_bldgs;
 \connect pdx_bldgs